DiffSharp/DiffSharp/README.md

     www.bcl.hamilton.ie

-For open source use, DiffSharp is licensed under the GNU General Public License version 3.
+DiffSharp is released under the GNU Lesser General Public License (LGPL) version 3.
+This means that you can integrate DiffSharp as a (dynamically linked) shared library into your software, which may be closed-source or open-source under a non-LGPL license.

 Permitting uses outside of these license terms may be considered on a by-case basis.
 Please contact Atilim Gunes Baydin and Barak A. Pearlmutter for licensing options at atilimgunes.baydin@nuim.ie and barak@cs.nuim.ie.

 This work is supported by Science Foundation Ireland grant 09/IN.1/I2637.